gravitational/teleport/docs/4.0/admin-guide.md

 When running multiple binaries of Teleport within a cluster (nodes, proxies, clients, etc), the following rules apply:

-* Patch versions are always compatible, for example any 2.4.1 compoment will work with any 2.4.3 component.
+* Patch versions are always compatible, for example any 4.0.1 compoment will work with any 4.0.3 component.
 * Other versions are always compatible with their **previous** release.
-This means you must not attempt to upgrade from 2.3 straight to 2.5.
-You must upgrade to 2.4 first.
+This means you must not attempt to upgrade from 3.3 straight to 3.5.
+You must upgrade to 3.4 first.
 * Teleport clients (`tsh` for users and `tctl` for admins) may not be compatible if older than the auth or the proxy server.
 They will print an error if there is an incompatibility.
+* While 4.0 is a major release.
+3.2 can be upgraded to 4.0 using the same upgrade sequence below.

 ### Upgrade Sequence